Towards Understanding the Condensation of Neural Networks at Initial Training: Introduction

 \section{Introduction}

-Over-parameterized neural networks often show good generalization performance on real-world problems by minimizing loss functions without explicit regularization \citep{breiman1995reflections,zhang2016understanding}.
-For over-parameterized NNs, there are infinite possible sets of training parameters that can reach a satisfying training loss.
-However, their generalization performances can be very different.
-It is important to study what implicit regularization is imposed aside to the loss function during the training that leads the NN to a specific type of solutions.

-Empirical works suggest that NNs may learn the data from simple to complex patterns \citep{arpit2017closer,xu_training_2018,rahaman2018spectral,xu2019frequency,jin2020quantifying,kalimeris2019sgd}.
-For example, an implicit bias of frequency principle is widely observed that NNs often learn the target function from low to high frequency \citep{xu_training_2018,rahaman2018spectral,xu2019frequency}, which has been utilized to understand various phenomena \citep{ma2020slow,xu2020deep} and inspiring algorithm design \cite{liu2020multi}.
-The NN output, either simple or complex, is a collective result of all neurons.
-The study of how neuron weights evolve during the training is central to understanding the collective behavior, including the complexity, of the NN output.

-\cite{luo2021phase} establish a phase diagram to study the effect of initialization on weight evolution for two-layer ReLU NNs at the infinite-width limit and find three distinct regimes in the phase diagram, i.e., linear regime, critical regime and condensed regime.
-The non-linear regime, a largely unexplored non-linear regime, is named as condensed regime because the input weights of hidden neurons (the input weight or the feature of a hidden neuron consists of the weight from its input layer to the hidden neuron and its bias term) condense on isolated orientations during the training \citep{luo2021phase}.
-The three regimes are identified based on the relative change of input weights as the width approaches infinity, which tends to $0$, $O(1)$ and $+\infty$, respectively.

-The condensation is a feature learning process, which is important to the learning of DNNs.
-Note that in the following, \textbf{condensation is accompanied by a default assumption of small initialization or large relative change of input weights during training}.
-For practical networks, such as resnet18-like \citep{he2016deep} in learning CIFAR10, as shown in Fig. \ref{fig:resnet}(a) and Table \ref{tab:cifar10}, we find that the performance of networks with initialization in the condensed regime is very similar to the common initialization methods.
-However, the condensation phenomenon provides an intuitive explanation of the good performance as follows, which may lead to a quantitative theoretical explanation in future work.
-The condensation transforms a large network to a network of only a few effective neurons, leading to an output function with low complexity.
-Since the complexity bounds the generalization error \citep{bartlett2002rademacher}, the study of condensation could provide insight to how NNs are implicitly regularized to achieve good generalization performance in practice.
+The question why over-parameterized neural networks (NNs) often show good generalization attracts much attention \citep{breiman1995reflections,zhang2021understanding}. \citet{luo2021phase} found that when initialization is small, the input weights of hidden neurons in two-layer ReLU NNs (the input weight or the feature of a hidden neuron consists of the weight from its input layer to the hidden neuron and its bias term) condense onto isolated orientations during the training.
+As illustrated in the cartoon example in Fig. \ref{fig:condensetoy}, the condensation transforms a large network, which is often over-parameterized, to the one of only a few effective neurons, leading to an output function with low complexity.
+Since, in most cases, the complexity bounds the generalization error \citep{bartlett2002rademacher}, the study of condensation could provide insight to how over-parameterized NNs are implicitly regularized to achieve good generalization performance in practice.